-Want to be a Hurricane Hero?
-Here’s How You Can Make $62K as a Lineman
+Want to Be a Hurricane Hero?
+Here’s How You Can Make $74K as a Lineman

 It’s not a particularly sexy or safe job, but you could say it’s an electric career choice.

-And if you, like me, have spent the last several days without power thanks to the monster that was Hurricane Irma, you know these heroes dangling from power poles are the only ones separating you from the sweet, sweet embrace of a hot shower followed by a Netflix binge.
+And if you have spent several days without power after a big storm, you know these heroes dangling from power poles are the only ones separating you from the sweet, sweet embrace of a hot shower followed by a Netflix binge.

 “I’d encourage someone (to get into this field) because we need linemen,” said Joe Kohler, owner of Kohler Construction Inc., which his father founded in Pinellas Park, Florida, in 1962.

 Lineman Jobs Are in Demand and Pay Really Well